psctoolkit/eocoe-deliverable/README.md

-# eocoe-deliverable
+# EoCoE Deliverable

-LaTeX template for the EoCoE deliverables
+LaTeX template for the EoCoE deliverables, it compiles with `pdflatex` and `biber`.